 An endometrial biopsy is the removal of a small sample of the lining of your uterus.
 The procedure takes about 10 minutes and provides needed information for diagnosis of various conditions or disease, to evaluate fertility, or to measure your response to hormone therapy.

-Our family-centered approach to maternity care includes programs to support the entire family, working in concert with our Saratoga OB/GYN at Myrtle Street providers.
-These programs help the whole family confidently welcome your newborn home.
+Our family-centered approach to maternity care includes programs to support the entire family.
+These programs help the whole family feel confident when welcoming your newborn home.

 Our midwives will discuss basic infant care with you and your family, answering any questions you may have.
 Saratoga Hospital also provides an informative Infant Care Class, a two-evening session for expectant and adoptive parents.
 Topics include newborn characteristics and behavior, hospital routines, daily care and bathing, diapering, swaddling, feeding issues, crying, colic, as well as safety and health information, such as SIDS risk factors and car seat safety.